GEAR | LIGHTING | FLAWLESS EXECUTION

 My team, my clients and I can zoom in on the images and inspect the model’s face in detail before we start shooting, so we can fix any makeup or hair problems that might not be visible with a naked eye.
 It is super helpful and highly recommended, especially for closeup and macro beauty!
 I bring my iPad Pro to most of my shoots, and my iPad Mini to large productions where I will have to get around the studio a lot.

-You can read more on how I user my CamRanger in my shoots here.
+You can read more on how I use my CamRanger in my shoots here.

-When it comes to fast and professional beauty retouching, my main helper is the Beauty Retouch panel by Retouching Academy.
-Being one of its creators, I, of course, had my own retouching requirements and needs in mind when developing and updating it.
-The majority of the scripts for skin and makeup retouching in it were created by me, and I continue tweaking and improving them as I find better ways to speed up my work without compromising the quality of the results.
-EVERY SINGLE IMAGE that you see in my portfolio or on my social media is retouched with the RA Panels: Beauty Retouch & Pixel Juggler.
+When it comes to fast and professional beauty retouching, my main helpers are the RA retouching panels by Retouching Academy.
+Being one of their creators, I, of course, had my own retouching requirements and needs in mind when developing and updating it.
+The majority of the scripts for skin and makeup retouching of the panels were created by me, and I continue tweaking and improving them as I find better ways to speed up my work without compromising the quality of the results.
+EVERY SINGLE IMAGE that you see in my portfolio or on my social media is retouched with the RA Panels: Beauty Retouch, MUA Retouch & Pixel Juggler.